A Warning To Bike Renters

 With Tampa continually being ranked as a top city in the Southeast to live in, offering an abundance of culture and amenities at livable prices, one can only presume from the multitude of rising figures that relate to job growth and the development of more housing that the expansion of infrastructure will encourage more people to live here.
-With an already crowded area, as concluded from the heavy traffic, public transportation has been given a new face lift by a company called Coast Bike Share.
+With an already crowded area, as concluded from the heavy traffic

 On their website, they suggest that using their rental bikes around the city helps to keep our carbon footprint down and saves you money among many other things.
 Their motto, “Good for you; Good for Tampa; Clean Living,” is subsequently supported with asserting that “coast helps you enjoy an active lifestyle while alleviating traffic, reducing pollution and making commuting fun.”
 Activities such as these promote a healthy, easy going lifestyle.

 However, signing the agreement to use one of these rentals can waive a lot of rights that people may not understand fully.
 That doesn't mean that using one of the bikes will automatically be a negative way to travel or that the cost of a possible accident is too risky; in an optimistic light, it may end up being all the company suggests for a renter.
 Yet, riding one of the bikes means that as the person liable for an expensive city-owned bike, you should know who is accountable for what and why.
 Product liability in bike rentals can be hard to understand because of the rental agreements and waivers signed before the transaction occurs.

 - Activity releases such as the ones used for bike riding and racing events have had some amount of success for covering damages that may be caused by the rider and/or company.
 They should include an assumption of risk doctrine which riders sign; acknowledging that they know the physical activity they are participating in has vulnerabilities.